 Work out your income stream

 The big advantage of moving internationally to a cheaper country is that you can stretch your money much further.
 If you have to earn money in the local currency, however, that can reduce much of your advantage.
-Any job that can be done remotely is great for this: writer, designer, tech worker, or online publisher, for example.
+Any job that can be done remotely is great for an international relocation, such as a writer, designer, tech worker, or online publisher.
 Many other jobs can transfer easily to another location, such as teacher, manager, real estate agent, or medical professional — but they may not have an equivalent salary unless you’re working for a foreign organization.
 Figure out how your skill set can transition to a remote earnings situation.